PastIn Person

 Professor of Law at University of Colorado Law School

-Harry Surden is a Professor of Law at the University of Colorado Law School, focusing on legal informatics, artificial intelligence and law, and legal automation.
+Harry Surden is a Professor of Law at the University of Colorado Law School, specializing in artificial intelligence and law.

 Event Details